lauras521/kickstarter_analysis/README.md

 ## Results
 ### What are two conclusions you can draw about the Outcomes based on Launch Date?
+1. The most successful Kickstarters were launched in May.
+2. Failed and canceled Kickstarters are fairly consistent across the months of the year.
 ### What can you conclude about the Outcomes based on Goals?
+In general, lower dollar Kickstarters were more successful than higher dollar.
+There is a dollar range of exception.
+The highest successful Kickstarters were in the <$1000 range at 76% successful.
+There is a downward trend on success rate as the dollar goal increases.
+However, the $35,000-$44,999 range does have a high success rate (67%) although a fairly low number of projects at 9.
 ### What are some limitations of this dataset?

 ### What are some other possible tables and/or graphs that we could create?